mxthunder123/ImersaoGameDev-JavaScript/README.md

 # As Aventuras de HIPSTA

-## 🔖 DESCRIÇÃO:
+## 🔖 Description:
-   🕹️ Jogo 2D criado durante a imersãoGameDev realizada pela Alura utilizando conhecimentos de java Script, CSS e HTML.
+   🕹️ 2D game created during the GameDev immersion carried out by Alura using knowledge of Java Script, CSS and HTML.

-   Ainda vou implementar mudanças,mas, a estrutura básica já está completa.
+   I will still implement changes, but the basic structure is already complete.

-  💻 link para o jogo: https://editor.p5js.org/phslima/full/FPeGvVDga
+  💻 link to the game: https://editor.p5js.org/phslima/full/FPeGvVDga

-# TECNOLOGIAS ESTUDADAS:
+# TECHNOLOGIES STUDIED:
    -JavaScript;

    -CSS;